 The side remains predominantly a Cotswolds Morris side.
 That means that we dance traditional dances collected from the Cotswolds villages.
 However in 1989 we also started to perform traditional Border Morris dances (Dances collected from the Welsh – English border villages).

-Now, in the winter Leicester Morrismen metamorphose into Red Leicester.
+Now, in the winter Leicester Morris metamorphose into Red Leicester.
 The white summer kit changes to black trousers and a tattered rag coat.
 The straw hat bedecked with flowers becomes a black top hat or bowler decorated with ribbon and pheasant feathers.
-The large bell pads become one single string of bells and the Morrismen’s faces are painted red!
+The large bell pads become one single string of bells and the dancers faces are painted red!

 In Border Morris the tradition is to black ones face.
 However, Leicester paint their faces red for two reasons.
 In keeping with the famous cheese Red Leicester and also because Leicestershire is a sheep county.
 During the mating time red raddle is put on the ram’s belly and eventually it appears on the ewes’ backs.
 In this apparel the Leicester Morris become Red Leicester!